 Gris, Calle San Marcos, 29, Madrid, Spain, +34 647 26 26 93

 Bulevar, Calle de Sta, Teresa, 2, Madrid, Spain, +34 913 08 34 17

 What to See

 Unlike other cities, there is no one thing that people come to see.
-When in Paris, visit the Eiffel Tour, when in Rome, see the Colosseum.
-Madrid’s attractions are as varying as the food and nightlife.
+When in Paris, visit the Eiffel Tower, when in Rome, see the Colosseum – it will take a lot less than a weekend.
+Madrid’s attractions are as varied as the food and nightlife.
 There is something for everyone.

 Being a cultural hub, museums are in abundance.
 The Museo del Prado is generally considered the crown-jewel of Madrid tourism, and their massive galleries featuring European art from the last 1000 years are fantastic.
 If you are short of time, check out the impressive collection of Spanish works from 18th-19th century in rooms 60-75.
 However, the modern gallery, Museo Nacional de Arte Reina Sofia, is a real gem with lots of hard-hitting contemporary political exhibitions and fascinating post-war art from around the world, plus, the opportunity to see Picasso’s Guernica is the cherry on top.
 Both of these museums are free to students 18-25, or free certain evenings to all.
 Check out their websites (Prado and Sofia) for exact days and times.

 If museums aren’t really your thing, take a walk in the beautiful Parque del Buen Retiro.
 These gardens are host to a number of quirky free art exhibitions, pond-side cafes and monuments.
 If the weather is right, you could easily wile away an afternoon in the sunshine here.